 Inside you usually find just a counter and a handful of display stands mostly stocking tobacco products, newspapers, magazines, and lottery tickets.

-As a result, many locations (but by no means not all) sell a few extras, like the magazines and lottery tickets mentioned above.
+As a result, many locations (but by no means all) sell a few extras, like the magazines and lottery tickets mentioned above.

 These bonus items typically include several key commodities for visitors: